284: No Such Thing As Salty Yeti Bones

 Sorry, what's better than that?
 The...

 Yeah.
-I said it sent you.
+I said it sent me.

-Basically, if an asteroid's on its way, one plan is to nudge it out of the way, one plan is to blow it up, but the best plan, maybe, is to just paint it on one side.
-Okay, okay.
+Basically, if an asteroid's on its way, one plan is to nudge it out of the way.
+One plan is to blow it up.

-So that would change the thermal properties of the asteroid, and it would mean that it moved in a different trajectory.
+So that would change the thermal properties of the asteroid and it would mean that it moved in a different trajectory.
 And how do you suggest that we paint this asteroid?

 Well the UN's Space Advisory Council ran a competition, a move an asteroid competition and it awarded the first prize to an idea to make a giant paintball gun.